 We’ve covered a lot of ground today in our best small portable air conditioner reviews, we’ve looked at five of the best portable air conditioners Australia has on offer, and we’ve broken down what makes your portable AC tick.

 Overall our best rated portable air conditioner is the Kogan 4.1KW.

 Why?
 One word, functionality and affordability.
 It heats, cools, fans and works as a dehumidifier.

 It has all the cooling power of the Delonghi models, plus the trendy looks of the Kogan.

 On top of all that it boasts just as much power as the most powerful model in our review, the Rinnai, with about 14,000 BUTs of cooling capacity.

 However, it beats all these products in terms of price as well.
 If you’re after bigger things than just an air conditioner we definitely recommend giving the Kogan a look.

-So there we have it, the review of the best portable air conditioner just in time for summer.
+So there we have it, the review of the best portable air con just in time for summer.
 So until we see you again, stay cool everybody.